 Over the next few weeks, packages arrived at our door on a daily basis.
 Kevin began to read about the reasons that conventional medicine was not always the best way to approach treating cancer.
 He became more and more educated on the effectiveness of alternative cancer treatment.
 I had difficulty having faith in his new alternative cancer philosophy.
 How could this “natural” treatment be so effective, but yet doctors continue to treat almost exclusively with chemotherapy, radiation, and surgery?
 It must be because modern American medicine was superior to diet change and supplementation?
 I needed to educate MYSELF.
 I focused on a book by Bill Henderson called “Cancer Free: Your Guide to Non-Toxic Healing” and in November began the protocol he lays out in his book:

-3. Budwig Protocol (Cottage Cheese/Flaxseed Oil)
+3. Budwig Protocol (Cottage Cheese or Quark/Flaxseed Oil)

 7. HcG Urine Test to monitor progress